GowthamArul/YOLO-3-OpenCV/README.md

 And paste the yolo-coco-data files inside the project and execute the program for the object detection.

-TO know about YOLO version3 find the PDF.
+TO know about YOLO-version3 find the PDF.